cscart/docs/upgrade/importing_a_store.rst

     Before you attempt to upgrade your store, make sure you have enough space on your server hard drive.

 =============================
 Step 1.
-Install CS-Cart 4.x.x
+Install CS-Cart 4.3.x
 =============================

 1.1.
-Download CS-Cart/Multi-Vendor 4.x.x (one of :doc:`the versions that support store import <about_store_import>`)
+Download CS-Cart/Multi-Vendor 4.3.x (one of the versions you can upgrade to).
+Make sure that Store Import can import data from your version.
+You can find this information :doc:`here <about_store_import>`.

-1.2. :doc:`Install CSCart/Multi-Vendor <../install/index>` in a separate subdirectory of your old 2.2.x or 3.0.x installation.
+1.2. :doc:`Install CSCart/Multi-Vendor <../install/index>` in a separate subdirectory of your old installation.

      For example, if your original store is available at *example.com*, create the ``/store`` directory in the root of *example.com*.
-Then unpack the installation archive of your 4.x.x store in that directory.
-You should then be able to install CS-Cart/Multi-Vendor 4.x.x by using this URL: *example.com/store*.
+Then unpack the installation archive of your 4.3.x store in that directory.
+You should then be able to install CS-Cart/Multi-Vendor 4.3.x by using this URL: *example.com/store*.

 .. important::